-Forex trading can encompass a wide range of different trading strategies and techniques.
+Forex trading can encompass a wide range of different trading strategies and techniques, including short term forex trading strategies.

-Some of these techniques might seem more suitable for particular traders than others, depending on the particular temperament and character of the individual.
+Some of these short term forex trading strategies might seem more suitable for particular traders than others, depending on the particular temperament and character of the individual.

 This article will focus on strategies for trading in the forex market that tend to have a short term time horizon.